RuriEnciso/capstone1-concert-web/README.md

 <!-- > Describe your project in 1 or 2 sentences.-->

-**ON FIRE INDIE ROCK AND ROLL FESTIVAL**
-This is the fisrt captone project at Microverse.
+**ON FIRE INDIE ROCK AND ROLL FESTIVAL** is the fisrt captone project at Microverse.
 It is a basic responsive website made with HTML, CSS, and JavaScript.
 I chose to simulate a landing page for an indie rock and roll festival called "On Fire".

 ## 🛠 Built With <a name="built-with"></a>